drand/website/docs/docs/security-model.md

 currently.
 See [DKG attacks](#distributed-key-generation-ceremony) section to understand the impact.

-**Authenticated Channel**: Every communication between nodes must be authenticated.
-Drand achieves this by signing every outgoing DKG packets with a BLS signature on the longterm public key of the sender node.
+**Authenticated Channel**: Every communication between nodes must be authenticated. drand achieves this by signing every outgoing DKG packets with a BLS signature on the longterm public key of the sender node.

 **Public Group**: Every node willing to run the DKG on a new network must know the group